objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

 NOVALUE = 'value';
 console.log(NOVALUE); // undefined
 ```
-It is syntactically not required that constant names are all caps, but convention is to only use all caps names for constants in order to provide a visual clue on the fact that the value cannot be changed.
+It is syntactically not required that constant names are all caps, but convention is to only use all caps names for constants in order to provide a visual clue about the fact that the value cannot be changed.

 Constants are currently not part of the official JavaScript language specification, but they are very likely to be in the next version of the language and they are already supported in the most important environments.
 Irritatingly, in ECMAScript 6 constants are block scoped, but are function scoped in current implementations.